konstantin-kuzovkin/architecture-portfolio/03-integration-architecture/README.md

 This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning and system analysis practices.

 It is not a copy of a production system.

+## Key Trade-offs

+### REST

+**Advantages:**

+- simple request/response model;
+- widely supported;
+- easy client integration.

+**Trade-offs:**

+- temporal coupling;
+- caller depends on service availability;
+- synchronous failures propagate to the caller.

+### SOAP

+**Advantages:**

+- explicit contract;
+- mature enterprise integration model;
+- suitable for legacy systems.

+**Trade-offs:**

+- verbose XML payloads;
+- tighter contract coupling;
+- additional transformation complexity.

+### Kafka

+**Advantages:**

+- asynchronous communication;
+- loose temporal coupling;
+- multiple independent consumers;
+- scalable event distribution.

+**Trade-offs:**

+- eventual consistency;
+- more complex failure handling;
+- duplicate processing must be considered;
+- end-to-end debugging is harder.

+## Interview Talking Points

+1. How do you choose between REST, SOAP and Kafka?

+2. When is synchronous communication preferable?

+3. When is asynchronous communication preferable?

+4. What are the consequences of temporal coupling?

+5. Why should a legacy SOAP contract be isolated behind an adapter?

+6. How would you normalize errors from different integration protocols?

+7. Where should authentication and authorization be enforced?

+8. When would mTLS be required?

+9. How do OAuth2, OIDC and JWT fit into an API integration architecture?

+10. What happens when a synchronous downstream service times out?

+11. What happens when a Kafka consumer fails after processing an event?

+12. How should API contracts evolve?

+13. How should event contracts evolve?

+14. What are the observability requirements for REST and Kafka integrations?

+15. What trade-offs would you present to an Architecture Review Board?